arlicle/laniu/README.md

          :where [:id 46 :full_name "chris"])
 ; => (1)

-; update value , search with foreinkey model
+; update value , search with foreignkey model
 (update! article
          :values {:reporter 1}
          :where [:category.name "IT"])